Traunin/HandController/README.md

 # HandController
 This is a library for controlling Arduino prosthetic hands based on [this design](https://www.hardware-x.com/article/S2468-0672(20)30009-2/fulltext)

-Thus libbrary supports
+This library supports
 * Any number of fingers
 * Tactile sensors
 * Bend sensors
-* tactile response servos
+* Tactile response servos

 Examples can be found in the `examples` folder